jsiegenthaler/sendmailx/README.md

 The TOTP is generated using the current datetime and a secret PIN code. the TOTP is valid only for a short period of time, defined in validityPeriod (seconds) in the config.json.

 ### dateFormatString
-The dateFormatString (in config.json) is used to format the current date and time into a multi-digit number, not easily recognizable as date and time.
+The dateFormatString is used to format the current date and time into a multi-digit number, not easily recognizable as date and time.
 This number is then used in the TOTP code generation.

 Example:
 For a date ot 27.09.2025 13:29:30, a dateFormatString of yyyyMMddhhmmss produces a 14 digit number of 20250927132930.